I can't think of any semiconductor companies with well-designed logos or wordmarks, but at least this one is better than the old one?

 Significant improvements in OS boot time are also claimed, with the Pixel smartphone starting up in half the time on O. App startup times have also been sped up by different optimizations.
 I suspect all those app racing videos on the internet played a roll in spurring this effort, though I would strongly caution you not to assume those videos are really representative benchmarks.

-Also of major note is that Android O features an optional new rendering pipeline, which you can enable from developer settings.
+Also of major note is that Android O features an optional new renderer, which you can enable from developer settings.
 Nothing has been said about it, but it is based on Skia.
-I don’t know anything about graphics libraries, but both Android and Fuchsia have used Skia from day one so I have no idea what the new renderer entails.
-Perhaps it’s a Vulkan rewrite or a more fully hardware-accelerated pipeline, but I’ve found no information yet online.
-If anyone knows more, please reach out.
+I don’t know anything about graphics libraries, but Android has used Skia from day one so I have no idea what the new renderer entails.

 Regarding runtime improvements, ART has switched from using a mark-and-sweep algorithm to a concurrent copying garbage collector.
 Claimed results are less time spent reclaiming and allocating memory and lower overall usage.
 I know very little about garbage collection, so I wonder what the tradeoffs are.
 You should watch the ART presentation if you want to learn more about the new collector and the many other improvements.
 I do know, however, that Josh's desired simple optimization was unsurprisingly not implemented.